 Competition Deadline: TBD

 Please see below for additional information on the write-on process.
 You may also attend one of the Law Journal information sessions scheduled throughout the school year.
-Any other questions or concerns may be addressed to Membership Editor Hanna Terrharr at firstname.lastname@example.org.
+Any other questions or concerns may be addressed to Membership Editor Abby Polzin at firstname.lastname@example.org.

 Law students may submit papers for publication in the journal through the notes and comments publication process.
-Any nonmember author whose submissinos is selected for publication may opt to join the Journal staff.
+Any non-member author whose submission is selected for publication may opt to join the Journal staff.
 Please refer to the Submissions section for research and writing resources, submission deadlines, and other information.

 What is the University of St. Thomas Law Journal?

-The University of St. Thomas Law Journal is a student-run organization and is the only official legal scholarship publication of the Law School.
+The University of St. Thomas Law Journal is a student-run organization and is the only official legal scholarship publication of UST School of Law.
 The Journal staff currently publishes three issues per year and presents two symposia on topics selected by Journal members.

 Why do I want to be a Journal member?